hcraveiro/Home-Assistant-FusionSolar-App/README.md

 These values are taken from the same FusionSolar frontend endpoint used by the official web UI.

 ### Inverter real-time sensors

+The inverter is exposed as a dedicated Home Assistant device.

 The following sensors are fetched directly from the inverter device and require the inverter to be reachable through the API: